Complete Guide to Boat Lily Care and Growth

 Standard Green Boat Lily

-The standard form has glossy green upper leaf surfaces and rich purple undersides.
-This is the classic look most people know from warm-climate patios and older houseplant collections.
-It is usually the toughest form and the easiest to keep looking sharp indoors.
+Glossy green upper leaf surfaces and rich purple undersides.
+The classic look, usually the toughest form and easiest to keep looking sharp indoors.

 Variegated and Tricolor Boat Lily

-• Wandering Dude: a true trailer with striped leaves and visible stem nodes that root easily from cuttings.
-Very different habit.
+• Wandering Dude: a true trailer with striped leaves and visible nodes that root easily.

 • Purple Heart: larger solid-purple leaves on sprawling stems, not a stacked rosette.

-• Nanouk: chunky pink-variegated stems that still trail and branch from nodes, unlike Boat Lily's clumping base.
+• Nanouk: chunky pink-variegated stems that trail and branch from nodes.

-• Bromeliad: similar rosette silhouette from a distance, but bromeliads often hold water in a central cup while Boat Lily should not.
+• Bromeliad: similar rosette silhouette, but bromeliads often hold water in a central cup, while Boat Lily should not.

-• Snake Plant: another upright architectural plant, though much stiffer, drier-tolerant, and more upright overall.
+• Snake Plant: stiffer, drier-tolerant, and more upright.

 πŸͺ΄ Potting and Repotting Boat Lily

-Repot Boat Lily every 1-2 years, or sooner if offsets have crowded the pot so much that the center stays damp and airless.
-Root crowding alone is not always bad here.
-In fact, a slightly snug pot can help keep the clump tidy.
-The bigger reason to repot is often improving airflow and refreshing the mix.
+Repot every 1-2 years, or sooner if offsets crowd the pot so much that the center stays damp and airless.
+A slightly snug pot can help keep the clump tidy.

 Common signs it is time: